babons/linear-alg-c-project/notes.md

 p2 = v3*w1-v1*w3
 p3 = v1*w3-v2*w1

-What vector P has the property that the product between p and a vector x, it gives the same result as plugging in x to the first column of a matrix whos other columns are v and w.
+What vector P has the property that the product between p and a vector x, it gives the same result as plugging in x to the first column of a matrix whose other columns are v and w.

 Reminder on dot product:
 p dot x = (lengthofproject) X (length of P)